dwjackson/ctache/README.md

 to use the code from Ctache in a GPL'd project, that's perfectly fine.
 A copy of the MPLv2 should be included with this project in a file called `LICENSE.md`.

-There *may* be parts of the Ctache project that are licensed under a more permissive license than the MPLv2 -- e.g. the MIT/BSD license.
-These files will contain a header that clearly specifies the license for the files.
-Files with no header are licensed under the MPLv2.